apache/incubator-heron/website/content/docs/operators/deployment/index.md

 ![Heron Deployment](/img/heron-deployment.png)
 <br/>

 A Heron deployment requires several components working together.
-To run Heron topologies in a cluster, you need the following
+The following must be deployed to run Heron topologies in a cluster:

 * **Scheduler** &mdash; Heron requires a scheduler to run its topologies.
 It can be deployed on an existing cluster running alongside other big data frameworks.